Dorkside/markdown-cv/index.md

 - Docker
 - OpenShift

+### __Full-stack developer__
+#### Créa'Studio

 `2015`
-__Full-stack developer__, Créa'Studio

-Successfully designed a PoC that demonstrated the benefits of a collaborative maintenance approach, utilizing firebase and ionic to create a real-time event-based system that would allow for more efficient maintenance.
+• Successfully designed a PoC that demonstrated the benefits of a collaborative maintenance approach, utilizing firebase and ionic to create a real-time event-based system that would allow for more efficient maintenance.
 This helped Lombardi SA to rethink their maintenance processes and provided a valuable reference for future projects.

 - Firebase
 - Ionic